philipmassouh/discord-sandboxed/README.md

 When your push-to-talk key is held down, the renderer process will send a `backspace` key-down keycode to the [\<webview>](https://developer.chrome.com/apps/tags/webview).
 This opens your microphone without giving the client window focus, so you can use Discord without worrying about the client listening in on whatever else you're running.

+# Installation (for Linux)

+## Prereqs
+- Make sure you've installed libxkbcommon-x11 `pacman -S libxkbcommon-x11`

 ## Building From Source
-0. If you're using Windows 10, make sure you have the [latest C++ Redistributable for Visual Studio 2015, 2017, and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)
-0. If you're using Linux, make sure you've installed libxkbcommon-x11 (arch> sudo pacman -S libxkbcommon-x11)
 1. Install [Node (https://nodejs.org/en/download/)](https://nodejs.org/en/download/)
 2. Clone Repo `git clone https://github.com/khlam/discord-sandboxed.git`
 3. Install dependencies `npm i && npm i -d`
-4. Run `npm start`
+4. To test it out, run `npm start`

-5. (Optional) Create Windows installer `npm run package-win`
+## Packaging and Installing on Arch Linux (pacman)
+1. `yay -S libxcrypt-compat` Currently, electron-builder's ruby depends on an old version of libxcrypt so you might need to install the libxcrypt-compat library (especially if you're on a pretty minimal system)
+2. `npm run package-pacman` Create the pacman package with electron-builder
+3. `./dist/linux-unpacked/discord-sandbox` Test the unpacked version
+4. `pacman -U ./dist/discord-sandbox-x.x.x.pacman` Install with pacman

 > This Discord-Sandbox open source project is not affiliated with Discord or Discord Inc.
 I do not claim to have created Discord.